turp/ubuntu/readme.md

 ```
 sudo groupadd docker
-sudo usermod -aG docker $USER
+sudo usermod -G docker -a $USER
 ```

-Log out and log back in so that your group membership is re-evaluated.
+Restart machine so that your group membership is re-evaluated.

 Verify that you can run docker commands without sudo.